borgebj/IN5020-Distribuerte-Systemer/ass2/Readme.md

 - `java Starter <id> [filename]`

-where [ id ] uniquely represents the client
+where <id> uniquely represents the client, and [filename] represents an optional file with queries

 ### Examples